 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Stay home when you are sick.
+- Stay home as much as possible, but especially when you are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces.

 - Wear a cloth face covering when in public places.
 People can spread COVID-19 before they show symptoms, or even if they show no symptoms at all.
 Continue to keep about 6 feet between yourself and others.

 COVID-19 is a novel virus and we are still learning much about it, including the most effective ways to prevent its transmission.
 There is building evidence that wearing a cloth mask can provide some protection to both the individual wearing it as well as others around them.
 Here are some references to consider:

 - Reducing disease spread: There are two extensive literature reviews that provide strong support for mask use to reduce respiratory disease transmission in the community (see below; 1,2).

 - Household materials: There is evidence that cloth masks made of household materials provide about 60% filtration of particles of droplet size (range from 3-86%) coming into the wearer (see below; 3,4,5).

 - Source control: There is also abundant evidence that masks keep particles inside the mask (source control), which is important due to the high number of people who are infected both without symptoms and before symptoms occur (see below; 6).